sathyaram/sathyaramgrav/pages/01.home/03._websites/05.lehigheng/project.md

     - Branding
     - Graphic Design
 ---
 While at Lehigh, I had the honor of redesigning Lehigh's Engineering College website.
-Starting from the ground up, I created a vibrant, contemporary aesthetic with should surely catch the eye of a new budding engineer as well as push the limits for how collegiate websites should look and function.
-A lot of thought and time went into all of it.
+Starting from the ground up, I aimed for a vibrant, contemporary aesthetic that would catch the eye of a new budding engineer as well as push the limits for how collegiate websites should look and function.